MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 This lab compromises of three exercises:

-1. In exercise one, you will create a dynamic segment for all competitors from Humongous Insurance.
+1. In exercise one, you will create a segment for all competitors from Humongous Insurance.

-2. In exercise two, you will create a dynamic segment for all active business contacts and exclude competitor contacts.
+2. In exercise two, you will create a segment for all active business contacts and exclude competitor contacts.

-3. In exercise three, you will create your own contact record to be able to participate in the customer journey.
+3. In exercise three, you will create your own contact record to be able to participate in the journey.

 ## What you’ll need:

-- A computer with a Dynamics 365 Marketing environment
+- A computer with a Dynamics 365 Customer Insights - Journeys environment

 # Exercise 1: Create a segment

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Ensure you are in the **Real-time marketing** area.

 2. Navigate to **Segments** under the **Audience** group.